Food for Hungry Christians

 So, the Bible teaches that God does not "love every human being".

-Some theologians have even reasoned that God clearly does not "presently" love every human being, just as the Scriptures state, but He DID love every human being, in eternity past, when He decreed that Jesus would go to the Cross, and that is the "point in time" that Jesus refers to in John 3:16.
+Some theologians have even reasoned that God clearly does not "presently" love every human being, just as the Scriptures state, but He DID love every human being, in eternity past, when He decreed that Jesus would go to the Cross, and that is the "point in time" that Jesus refers to in John 3:16, when they say God loved every human being.

 Let's go back to eternity past, and look at the clearly revealed statements of God's will, desires, and decrees, "before the foundation of the earth":